-Kapurthala lynching: Gurudwara caretaker booked for murder
+Kapurthala lynching: Gurudwara caretaker held for murder after Punjab CM says no proof of sacrilege

-There was no evidence of sacrilege in the case, Punjab Chief Minister Charanjit Singh Channi said.
+Around 100 unidentified people have also been included in the case, the police said.

-The caretaker of a gurudwara was arrested and booked for murder in the case where a man was lynched in Punjab’s Kapurthala district on Friday, reported NDTV.
+The caretaker of a gurudwara was arrested and booked for murder on Friday in the case where a man was lynched in Punjab’s Kapurthala district, reported NDTV.

-The police said that the case filed against the caretaker Amarjit Singh and 100 more unidentified people, of whom 25 to 30 were armed, the police said.

 On December 19, a man in Kapurthala district’s Nizampur village was beaten and locked up in a room by a mob after he allegedly disrespected the Nishan Sahib, the religious flag of the Sikhs.
 He was allegedly stabbed to death in front of the police after Senior Superintendent of Police Harkamalpreet Singh Khakh and his team entered the room forcefully.

+Apart from caretaker Amarjit Singh, around 100 unidentified people have also been included in the case, the police said on Friday.
+Of these, 25 to 30 of them were armed.

+“We have registered a case of murder against 100 people to set an example that lynching cannot be allowed,” Jalandhar Range Inspector General GS Dhillon said, according to The Tribune.

-Earlier on Friday, Punjab Chief Minister Charanjit Singh Channi said that no sacrilege took place in a gurdwara in Punjab’s Kapurthala district, India Today reported.
+Shortly before the murder case was filed, Punjab Chief Minister Charanjit Singh Channi said that there was no evidence of sacrilege in Kapurthala, India Today reported.
 He also said that the first information report in the incident would be modified to include a murder charge.

 “We did not find any sacrilege attempt in Kapurthala or any evidence to back it,” Channi said.
-“One person ran the Gurdwara.
+“One person ran the gurdwara.
 This thing has moved to murder and the inquiry is on.
 The FIR [already registered in the case] will be amended.”

 The police had earlier booked the man who was killed under Indian Penal Code Section 295A (punishment for damaging a place of worship).